 Quick Green Waste Facts:

-According to the EPA, since about 1990 composting has increased by 500% and yard waste has reduced in landfills by more then 50%.
-Still at more then 50% reduction in green waste that is 10.5 million tons and represents more the 7% of all the green waste generated.
+According to the EPA, since about 1990 composting has increased by 500% and yard waste has reduced in landfills by more than 50%.
+Still at more than 50% reduction in green waste that is 10.5 million tons and represents more the 7% of all the green waste generated.
 The numbers are improving over the last 20 years, but there is still a long way to go.

 How do Compost Facilities Near Me Work?